Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Introduction

-Concerning techniques for classifying tilings, we take advantage of the variations in edge lengths to derive tilings in \cite{wy1,wy2}.
-Such technique is mostly useless for equilateral pentagons.
+The earth map tiling with $16$ tiles is derived in Section \ref{case15b}.
+The pentagon has $\delta=\frac{1}{2}\pi,\epsilon=\frac{3}{4}\pi$, and the edge length is given by the biggest root of \eqref{length16}.

+The earth map tiling with $20$ tiles is derived in Section \ref{case14e}.
+The pentagon has $\delta=\frac{2}{5}\pi,\epsilon=\frac{4}{5}\pi$, and the edge length is given by the biggest root of \eqref{length20}.

+Next, we explain the {\em flip modification} in the third part of the main theorem.
+In Figure \ref{earth}, we may use the thick lines to divide the earth map tiling with $20$ tiles into two halves (eastern and western hemispheres).
+The left of Figure \ref{flipmod} shows the boundary between these two halves.
+Due to $2\delta=\epsilon$, we may flip the interior half with respect to the line $L$, and still keep the angle sums of all the vertices along the boundary to be $2\pi$.
+Therefore the flip modification is still a tiling.

+The earth map tilings in the main theorem actually fit into a family of tilings of the sphere by congruent almost equilateral (i.e., edge combination $a^4b$) pentagons \cite{ly1}.
+The number $f$ of tiles can be any multiple of $4$, and for each such $f$, the tiling allows one free parameter.
+Moreover, if $\frac{f}{4}$ is odd, then we may apply the flip modification to get another tiling.

+For exactly four cases, the almost equilateral earth map tiling becomes equilateral.
+Moreover, for the single case of $f=20$, we may apply the flip modification.

+Next, we outline the technique for proving the main theorem.
+Due to lack of edge length variation, we cannot use much of the technique in the other two papers in the series \cite{wy1,wy2}.
 A completely new idea is needed: A general pentagon is determined by the free choices of $4$ edge lengths and $3$ angles, yielding $7$ degrees of freedom.
 The requirement that all $5$ edges are equal imposes $4$ equations, leaving $7-4=3$ degrees of freedom for equilateral pentagons.
 Therefore $3$ more independent equations are enough to completely determine equilateral pentagons.
-Once we know pentagons, it is then easy to derive tilings.
+Once we know the pentagons, it is then easy to derive tilings.